-Gittering About Rock of Ages.
+Gittering about Rock of Ages…

-After reading up about it in Wikipedia I discovered Stephen King wanted Christopher Reeve to play Torrance.
-After telling this surprising fact to my darlin’ husband, he suggested the potential of a horrific new remake with Brad Pitt as Torrance.
+After reading up about this film, I discovered Stephen King wanted Christopher Reeve to play Torrance.
+After telling this surprising fact to my Darlin Husband, he suggested the potential of a horrific new remake with Brad Pitt as Torrance.
 This I feel would inevitably make it a Jolie – Pitt production starring all their kids in cameos.
-Still that idea is more appealing the thought of a Will Smith family production.
+Still, that idea is more appealing than the thought of a Will Smith family production.

 Weeper Rating: 😦 /10